Plaristote/sharepoint-ruby/README.md

 The exceptions might be of type ConnectionToStsFailed, AuthenticationFailed, ConnexionToSharepointFailed, UnknownAuthenticationError.

-Once you're logged in, you may use any method method of Sharepoint's REST API using something such as this:
+Once you're logged in, you may use any method of Sharepoint's REST API using something such as this:
 ```Ruby
 require 'open-uri'